hellt/pymdowx-block-converter/README.md

 **Limitations**:

-1. The script doesn't handle tabs convertation at this moment.
+1. The script doesn't handle **nested** tabs convertation at this moment.
 2. The script doesn't handle details blocks defined as `!!!+` at this moment.

 ## Usage